Win the War for Talent with a Game-Changing Strategy

 Some of the above capabilities may be tightly coupled to individual functions in the organization.
 For example – managing technology infrastructure normally resides in the IT department.
 Managing campaigns is usually the remit of marketing.
 And that’s fine.
 But how might we decide which is more important to the company’s enterprise strategy?
 If it came down to investing headcount in one or the other, how might we choose?
 In some organizations, this kind of negotiation devolves into horse-trading allocated headcount.
 Or worse, those tradeoffs are never even discussed.

-With so much uncertainty about the future, it’s can feel hard to be strategic about anything these days.
+With so much uncertainty about the future, it can feel hard to be strategic about anything these days.
 It may even feel like planning for next month counts as “long-term.”
-But 2021 planning processes are in full swing in many organizations.
-As the global pandemic continues to unfold, it seems unlikely that businesses will want to roll-back the many successful business innovations they have pioneered and go back to the way things were in 2019.
+But we have a clearer view of 2021 than we did during the typical 2021 planning process and now is a great time to revisit your strategy.
+It seems unlikely that businesses will want to roll back the many successful business innovations they have pioneered and return to how things were in 2019.
 More likely, our path to the next normal will be an iterative process.
-Hiring freezes may thaw briefly, only to refreeze again as businesses seek to maintain their gains.
 Navigating this environment and enabling your employees to thrive will take a thoughtful approach.

 If your organization isn’t yet taking a strategic approach to workforce planning, consider starting with a solid foundation around these three principles.
 You may find that reimaging back-of-the-house planning processes with the same passion and innovation as customer-facing aspects of business doesn’t just prepare your organization for the next normal; it may help ensure you have the right talent to weather the next disruption.